 Did you know?

-Self-Help has invested over $6.08 billion in financing to families, individuals, and organizations.
+Since our founding in 1980, Self-Help has invested over $6.38 billion in financing to families, individuals, and organizations.

 Self-Help Energy Loan Fund

 With support from Bank of America, Self-Help has created a specialized fund to finance renewable energy and energy efficiency upgrades to commercial buildings.
 Loan amounts range from $5,000 to $10 million.
 Target sectors include multifamily housing, small businesses, child care centers, charter schools and houses of worship.
 Through the Energy Loan Fund, Self-Help is able to provide an interest rate discount of 1.5 percentage points for qualifying projects.
 Many projects may also qualify for discounted energy assessments.

 - Potential tax benefits

 - Washington D.C.

 - San Francisco